turboMaCk/glue/README.md

 make working with this pair easier.
 This is really the core idea of the whole `Glue` package.**

 To simplify glueing things together, the `Gue` type is introduced by this package.
-This is simply just a namespace for pure functionsthat defines interface between modules to which you can then refer using single name.
+This is simply just a name-space for pure functions that defines interface between modules to which you can then refer by single name.
-Other functions within the `Glue` package then use the `Glue.Glue` type as proxy to access these functions.
+Other functions within the `Glue` package use the `Glue.Glue` type as proxy to access these functions.

 ### Glueing independent TEA App